Gopxfs/TV-Shows-Network/README.md

 # TV Shows Network
-> A website that allow users to find, like and comment on different TV shows.
+> A website that allows users to find, like, and comment on different TV shows.

 ## Built With:
 - HTML